flowchain/devify-server/templates/102-air-quality-sensor-email/README.md

 The use scenario of this project.

-* Send an alert message by SMS when the air quality is not good
+* Send an alert message by email when the air quality is not good
-* Understanding Devify
+* Lean how to invoke SendGrid APIs

 This project shows how to extend devify-server biolerplate to send an alert SMS.
 Please read [Devify](https://github.com/DevifyPlatform/devify-server/blob/master/README.md) to understand Devify in a bit before continue to this project.